Screen Songs

-A cover by artist John Frew depicting a fictional bandleader Alexander and his men performing in a bandstand.

 Screen Songs (formerly known as KoKo Song Car-Tunes) are a series of animated cartoons produced at the Fleischer Studios and distributed by Paramount Pictures between 1929 and 1938.
-Paramount brought back the sing-along cartoons in 1945, now in color, and released them regularly through 1951.
-Two of Paramount's one-shot cartoons quietly revived the format later: Candy Cabaret (1954) and Hobo's Holiday (1963).
+Paramount brought back the sing-along cartoons in 1945, now in color and produced by Fleischer Studios' successor Famous Studios, and released them regularly through 1951.

 History

 The Screen Songs are a continuation of the earlier Fleischer series Song Car-Tunes in color.
 They are sing-along shorts featuring the famous "bouncing ball", a sort of precursor to modern karaoke videos.
 They often featured popular melodies of the day.
 The early Song Car-Tunes were among the earliest sound films, produced two years before The Jazz Singer.
 They were largely unknown at the time because their release was limited to the chain of 36 theaters operated by The Red Seal Pictures Company, which was equipped with the early Lee DeForest Phonofilm sound reproduction equipment.
 The Red Seal theater chain—formed by the Fleischers, DeForest, Edwin Miles Fadiman, and Hugo Riesenfeld—went from the East Coast to Columbus, Ohio.

 Between May 1924 and September 1926, the Fleischers released 36 Song Car-Tunes series, with 19 using the Phonofilm sound-on-film process.
 The films included Oh Mabel, Come Take a Trip in My Airship, Darling Nelly Gray, Has Anybody Here Seen Kelly?, and By the Light of the Silvery Moon.
 Beginning with My Old Kentucky Home (1926), the cartoons featured the "follow the bouncing ball" gimmick, that lead the audience singing along with the film.
 The other 17 films in the Song Car-Tunes series were silent, designed to be shown with live music in movie theaters.

 The Fleischers were ahead of the sound revolution, and just missed the actual change when Red Seal Pictures filed for bankruptcy in the fall of 1926.